This documentation is for cPanel & WHM version 64 builds. The "STABLE" version of our documentation can be found in the Documentation space.

 The AutoSSL feature includes the following limitations and conditions:

-Each AutoSSL provider may have a specific domain rate limit.
+Each AutoSSL provider may use a specific domain rate limit.
 For example:

 Certificates that cPanel, Inc. provides through AutoSSL can secure a maximum of 200 domains per certificate (Apache virtual host).